 At a glance

-- E-prescriptions will also help doctors, pharmacists, and health insurance providers cooperate more closely.
+- E-prescriptions cannot be forged and help doctors, pharmacists and health insurance providers cooperate more closely.

 What is an e-prescription?